Greeshma-C20084146/VirtualElementMethods/README.md

       result_rhs = do_something_else(point)
       return result_rhs

-Now, in vem.py, go to the main function where the vem function is called and change it to:
+Now, in vem.py, locate the main function that calls the vem function and modify it to:

     u = vem(mesh_file, my_rhs, my_boundary_condition)